After missing almost two seasons, Mariners’ Mitch Haniger hits career high in home runs

 “To my own standards, I’ve underperformed in certain areas of this year, but given missing so much time, I’m grateful to be back on field,” he said.
 “I’m happy with how I played, but I think that I can improve in certain area.
 I think I still can get better.
 I expect myself to hit for a better average.
 I think my power role will always be there, but I think I’m better hitter for average than I am right now.”

-Right-hander Casey Sadler was placed on the paternity list and right-hander Yohan Ramirez was recalled from Class AAA Tacoma to take his spot in the bullpen.
+- Right-hander Casey Sadler was placed on the paternity list, and right-hander Yohan Ramirez was recalled from Class AAA Tacoma to take his spot in the bullpen.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.